 "Vehicle Mileage and Rental Costs" - Costs for this item represent 12 vans, 1 trailer, 1 car, and 33 patrol trucks used during MCSAP activities.
 MDT's equipment bureau purchases the departments equipment and then rents the equipment back to the divisions based on assigned time and usage rates.
 The assigned time is based on an 8-hour workday that the vehicle is normally operated.
 The assigned time rate covers all fixed costs of the vehicle (for example insurance) not including depreciation.
 The usage rate recovers all operating costs including fuel, tires, repairs, etc. and is based on the miles of operation for vehicles and hours of usage for equipment.
-Reimbursement is based on last years cost for MCSAP vehicle rental.
+Any vehicle accessories such as lightbars, vehicle decals, vehicle computer mounts, etc. are also included as a percent of time doing safety activities.
+Reimbursement is based on last year's costs for MCSAP vehicle rental.

 MCSAP investigators costs are for 10 vans used 100% of the time towards MCSAP activities.
 These activities include travel for Inspections, Safety Audits, Compliance Reviews, Employee Training, and Public Safety Training.

-Based on last year's costs, the total assigned time cost for 2 Program Specialist and 8 Motor Vehicle Inspectors to conduct MCSAP activities is \$42,140.29.
+Based on last year's costs, the total cost for 2 Program Specialist and 8 Motor Vehicle Inspectors to conduct MCSAP activities is \$50,395.15.